carlossalasamper/inversiland/README.md

 > The result is a brittle dependency system that we can break just by changing the order of the imported files.
 And we have to handle all the containers manually.

-**Inversify Sugar** is a framework built on top of Inversify with a clear objective: to offer an API on par with the most cutting-edge hierarchical dependency systems.
+**Inversiland** is a framework built on top of Inversify with a clear objective: to offer an API on par with the most cutting-edge hierarchical dependency systems.

 Once you try it you will no longer be able to live without it.